Harsh-Nikam07/Agetware_frontend_assignment/README.md

 - **API Integration**: The application fetches product data from an external API (`https://fakestoreapi.com/products`).
 Ensure you have a stable internet connection for the application to function correctly.
 - **Styling**: The application uses Tailwind CSS for styling.
 You can customize styles by modifying the `tailwind.config.js` file.
 - **Testing**: You can run tests (if any are included) using the command:

+## Tech Stack

+The Agetware Assignment project utilizes a modern tech stack that includes various technologies and tools to create a robust and efficient e-commerce application.
+Below is a detailed overview of the key technologies used in this project:

+### Frontend Technologies

+- **React**: A JavaScript library for building user interfaces.
+React allows for the creation of reusable UI components, making it easier to manage the application's state and rendering logic.

+- **Vite**: A fast build tool and development server that provides a smooth development experience.
+Vite leverages native ES modules and offers features like hot module replacement (HMR) for instant updates during development.

+- **Tailwind CSS**: A utility-first CSS framework that enables rapid UI development.
+Tailwind CSS allows developers to apply styles directly in the markup using utility classes, promoting a consistent design system and reducing the need for custom CSS.

+- **React Router**: A library for routing in React applications.
+It enables navigation between different components and pages, allowing for a single-page application (SPA) experience.

+### State Management

+- **Context API**: A built-in feature of React that allows for global state management.
+The Context API is used in this project to manage the cart state and product filters, providing a way to share data across components without prop drilling.

+- **useReducer Hook**: A React hook that is used for managing complex state logic.
+In this project, `useReducer` is employed to handle actions related to the cart and product filtering, making state updates predictable and easier to manage.

+### Development Tools

+- **ESLint**: A static code analysis tool for identifying and fixing problems in JavaScript code.
+ESLint helps maintain code quality and consistency throughout the project.

+- **Prettier**: An opinionated code formatter that ensures a consistent style across the codebase.
+Prettier automatically formats code on save, making it easier to read and maintain.

+- **Git**: A version control system used for tracking changes in the codebase.
+Git allows multiple developers to collaborate on the project efficiently.

+### API Integration

+- **Fetch API**: The native JavaScript API used to make HTTP requests to retrieve product data from an external source (`https://fakestoreapi.com/products`).
+The application fetches product information asynchronously and updates the state accordingly.

   ```bash
   npm test
   ```